Coach Education Officer, Northern Region Football

 Scott’s advice to other students is simple: network and take up opportunities.

 “The sport industry relies massively on relationships, so it’s important to become well-connected and establish a reputation for yourself that you’re proud of.
 It’s also important to get involved as much as you can.
-Having conversations with lectures and reaching out to people in the sector is a great way to achieve this and will allow you to establish more relationships in multiple circles.”
+Having conversations with lecturers and reaching out to people in the sector is a great way to achieve this and will allow you to establish more relationships in multiple circles.”

 Scott himself has certainly made the most of the opportunities presented to him during his studies.